If you live in eastern Australia, you may hear a tiny little frog chatting away, trying to attract a mate.

-Common Eastern Froglets have no qualms about being your neighbour.
-They’ll happily live in and around garden ponds, pools, and ditches of water in suburban and urban areas.
-But they’re no stranger away from cities either.
-You can also spot them near farm dams, swamps, flooded grasslands, and just about anywhere there are pools of freshwater.
+Common Eastern Froglets are frequent backyard visitors.
+They'll happily live in and around garden ponds, pools, and ditches of water in suburban and urban areas.
+They are just as common in rural areas, living near farm dams, swamps, flooded grasslands, and just about anywhere there are pools of freshwater.

-These ground-dwelling frogs are fantastic residents to have in your backyard, as their number one focus is bug control.
-Common Eastern Froglets love to eat up small insects including flies, mosquitoes, cockroaches, and spiders, centipedes and caterpillars.
+Eastern Froglets eat small insects including flies, mosquitoes, cockroaches, and spiders, centipedes and caterpillars.

 While some frogs only call when the weather is warm or hot, Common Eastern Froglets need no specific conditions.
-These chatterboxes will call away during the day or night, and all year round.
+They will call away during the day or night, and all year round.
 Their call is soft and smooth, and rapidly repeated.

-Listen out for the males calling ‘crick, crick, crick, crick, crick’ together.
+Listen out for the males calling "crick, crick, crick, crick, crick" together.
 They sound a bit like crickets, except at a lower pitch.
-If you’re lucky you might be able to spot a Common Eastern Froglet calling from amongst the wet plants at the water’s edge, or in the middle of the water delicately balanced on a plant.
+You might spot a Common Eastern Froglet calling from amongst the wet plants at the water's edge, or in the middle of the water delicately balanced on a plant.

 Your backyard frogs may be easier to spot at night, when they can move around in the open without drying out and without being too exposed to predators.